Batch File Converting of Video Files: SageTV example

 @REM encoding your movies to prior to encoding, then checks to see if log file exists, if so,

-@REM skips the file so you do not have to waste time re-encoding movies you've already encoded.
+@REM skips the file so you do not have to waste time re-encoding movies you have already encoded.

 @REM moves original mpgs to new psp folder defined in pdir variable.